 the Prince George’s Community Foundation Advisory Board, the Prince George's Forward Task Force, serving on the Economic Development Subcommittee,

 Chairman of the Board of the National Board on Fire Service Professional Qualifications (ProBoard®), and

 member of the Board of Visitors of the world-renowned Maryland Shock Trauma Center.

-In February of 2016, Mr. Estepp received the United State’s Air Force’s Distinguished Public Service Award, presented by the Secretary of the Air Force and the Chief of Staff of the Air Force.
+Mr. Estepp has received the United State’s Air Force’s Distinguished Public Service Award, presented by the Secretary of the Air Force and the Chief of Staff of the Air Force.
 This award was presented for his contributions to the Air Force and the Chief of Staff’s Civic Leader Group.